Skip to content

 required: false

 • name: must match ^[A-Za-z_][A-Za-z0-9_.\-]*$ (letters, digits, _, -, ., starting with a letter or _).
-Spaces, quotes, control chars, and leading-digit identifiers are rejected at YAML decode time with an error pointing at this descriptor.

 • enum: [a, b, c] constrains a string parameter to a fixed set.
-Empty enum arrays are rejected (JSON Schema requires at least one value).

-3. Wire it into pack.yaml
+Wire it into trailmap.yaml

-# trails/config/packs/myapp/pack.yaml
+# trails/config/trailmaps/myapp/trailmap.yaml

 id: myapp